awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 **Note**
 To create an encrypted read replica in a different AWS Region from the source DB instance, the source DB instance must be encrypted\.

+### Region and version availability<a name="USER_ReadRepl.XRgn.RegionVersionAvailability"></a>

+Feature availability and support varies across specific versions of each database engine, and across AWS Regions\.
+For more information on version and Region availability with cross\-Region replication, see [Cross\-Region read replicas](Concepts.RDSFeaturesRegionsDBEngines.grids.md#Concepts.RDS_Fea_Regions_DB-eng.Feature.CrossRegionReadReplicas)\.

 ### Creating a cross\-Region read replica<a name="ReadRepl.XRgn"></a>